digital-futures-academy/airport-challenge/README.md

 I want to prevent asking the airport to let planes take-off which are not at the airport, or land a plane that's already landed

-With a extended criteria of
+With a extended criteria of:
 ---------------------------
 As an air traffic controller
 To ensure safety